Miaplaza/MiddleMail/README.md

 | `MiddleMail.Storage.Memory`           | -         | Activity storage in-memory                                    |
 | `MiddleMail.Storage.ElasticSearch`    | -         | Activity storage in ElasticSearch                             |

+## Concepts

+The three most important concepts in MiddleMail are **MessageSource**, **Storage** and **Delivery**.

+A `MiddleMail.IMessageSource` defines how MiddleMail consumes emails.
+Those emails then enter the processing pipeline.

+To persist information about email activity MiddleMail uses a `MiddleMail.IStorage`.
+Depending on the implementation this makes email activity easily searchable and debuggable.

+For actual delivery an `MiddleMail.IMailDeliverer` is used: `MiddleMail.Delivery.Smtp` implements such a deliverer for SMTP but it is easy to plugin your prefered Email Delivery SaaS or disable delivery for debugging and testing.

 ## Configuration

 Replace `:` with `__` on bash, etc.